Waikato Museum: Exhibitions, education and public programmes

 Waikato Museum offers a range of exhibitions (curated in-house and touring), as well as a full complement of education and public programmes.
-Waikato Museum’s education, collections and research, and public programmes have four area of focus: art, social history, science, and tangata whenua.
+Waikato Museum's education, collections and research, and public programmes have four area of focus: art, social history, science, and tangata whenua.
 The overall aim of the institution is to reflect the passions, history, heritage and culture of the Waikato region.

-Highlights for visitors include the majestic 200-year-old waka taua (war canoe) Te Winika and accompanying interpretation; Exscite and Milk Matters, interactive science galleries for children; and Te Whaanau Marama, a celebration of Maaori astronomy.
+Highlights for visitors include the majestic 200-year-old waka taua (war canoe) Te Winika and accompanying interpretation; Exscite the interactive science gallery for children; and Te Mauri o te Iwi, a sculptural interpretation of a traditional marae waharoa (entryway) by local artist Fred Graham.

 In April 2015, the museum opened a major exhibition to mark the centenary of the World War I. Funded by a grant from the Lotteries Commission, For Us They Fell tells the untold stories of the Waikato men who served in the Great War and the families they left behind.

 The museum offers a range of events including artist talks, workshops and a popular school holiday programme during each of the four mid-term holidays.
-Since 2010, the museum has hosted Bat Tours, supported by the Waikato Regional Council.
+From 2010 until 2020, the museum has hosted Bat Tours, supported by the Waikato Regional Council.
 Participants enjoy a presentation before being led on a tour to the bat-nesting site and can have encounters with longtailed bats, glow worms, shortfin eels and other native species.

 Since 2006 Waikato Museum have hosted the National Contemporary Art Award (NCAA) that was started by the Waikato Society of Arts in 2000 (formally the award was called the Trust Waikato National Contemporary Art Awards).
 NCAA attracts entries from New Zealand artists both based in New Zealand and overseas.
 Past winners include Ayesha Green (2019), Boris Dornbusch (2007), Dieneke Jansen (2013) and Kim Pieters (2017).